GreenSpace EcoConsulting

 As of May 1, 2023, the BC Building Code (the Code) requires 20%-better energy efficiency for most new buildings in B.C.
 This is equivalent to Step 3 for Part 9 buildings and Step 2 for Part 3 buildings.
 A new Zero Carbon Step Code provides tools to local governments to incentivize or require cleaner new construction.
 This is a significant milestone in B.C.’s transition towards energy efficient and zero carbon new buildings.
 Upper Steps are still available for local government opt-in.
-Learn more about the new building
+Learn more about the provinces Step Code requirements.

-BC ENERGY STEP CODE IS PUTTING THE FOCUS ON PERFORMANCE
+BC ENERGY STEP CODE PUTS THE FOCUS ON PERFORMANCE

 The BC Energy Step Code has five steps aimed at making buildings more energy-efficient with the goal of all new buildings being net-zero energy ready by 2032: